 We offer various field courses in biology at the Bonne Bay Marine Station, located near Gros Morne National Park, as well as in Terra Nova National Park in eastern Newfoundland and at Memorial’s Harlow Campus in England.
 Our programs offer tremendous field and laboratory research opportunities for undergraduate students.

-In addition to the major and honours options in biology, joint programs are offered in:
+In addition to the major, minor and honours options in biology, joint programs are offered in:

 - biochemistry/cell biology (B.Sc. honours)